Is Brandless Legit?

 My advice: check them out, jot down some items you’re interested in, and do some comparison shopping.
 If you’re near a Trader Joe’s you’ll likely find many better deals there.
 But, if you’re like me and Trader Joe’s is an hour away, the convenience of Brandless, the fact that they offer organic foods, and their partnership with Feeding America, all make them an appealing alternative to putting a toddler in the car and driving an hour for fancy chips and mac and cheese.
 (I would drive a hundred miles for Trader Joe’s Cookie Butter, though.)

-I also can’t say the B.More membership is the best option if you’re an infrequent shopper like I am.
+While there is no Brandless membership fee, there is the B.More membership.
+I can’t say the B.More membership is the best option if you’re an infrequent shopper like I am.
 (A man can only eat so many puffed potato crisps.)
 For those of you who find yourselves impulse-buying a lot, the B.More membership could be a great deal as it will save you $5 a pop.
 If you’re like me, you’re better off placing orders in excess of $39 and scoring that free shipping.

 Brandless also offers occasional coupons if you join their mailing list, so I would advise you sign up if you’re at all interested in checking them out at some point.